rbrasga/SPPD-Team-Manager/README.md

 This content is in no way approved, endorsed, sponsored, or connected to South Park Digital Studios, Ubisoft, RedLynx, or associated/affiliated entities, nor are these entities responsible for this content.

-Current Version: v1.09 Release Candidate
+Current Version: v2.24 Release Candidate

-Note: When this application is no longer in beta, a minimum 2$/month donation will be required.
-Or I simply can't afford the operating costs to provide this service.
+For this service, I recommend a 1$ per month [donation](https://sppdreplay.net/donate) to me or your favorite charity.

+Or for 2$ per month, I will host your team manager instance in the cloud, running non-stop.

 Introduction:
 ============